URV-teacher/tot/README.md

 With `-e` or `--environment docker|(host|bmde)` you can choose what backend you are using to build the NDS binary.
 * With `docker`
-it uses the devkitarm-docker project to run the binary.
+it uses the vscode-docker project to edit the project.
-* With `host` uses the shell command `desmume` to run the binary, whatever is the implementation of the underlying binary.
+* With `host` uses the shell command `vscode` to edit the project, whatever is the implementation of the underlying binary.

-The default entrypoint for all backends is `make`.
+The default entrypoint for all backends is `vscode`.

 The option
 `--entrypoint PATH/TO/ENTRYPOINT` is available, which allows to override the file executed as entrypoint.

-When using the backend `docker`, the option `-s` or `--shell` can be used, which gives a shell inside the Docker container used for building the project.

 All options after `--` will be passed to the underlying entrypoint if possible.

-If possible, the option `--dry-run` will be implemented to simulate what the program would do.

 With `--verbose` shows more information and with `--trace` shows all logs.
 With `-q` shows no output.

+## tot debug

+## tot validate

+## tot lint

+## tot prepare

+## tot test